Homework 10 Solutions

 Q3: Sentences

-There are two pairs of siblings that have the same size.
-Create a table that contains a row with a string for each of these pairs.
-Each string should be a sentence describing the siblings by their size.
+Siblings are pairs of dogs that have the same parent.
+Create a table that contains a row for each pair of siblings that have the same size classification, with a single column that contains a sentence describing the siblings by their size.

 CREATE TABLE siblings AS